Free for a week, then $19 for your first month

 Autonotes Dashboard image

-Roadmap & community signals
+Roadmap & Community Signals

 The vendor’s community forum lists a native mobile app, direct EHR write‑backs, and multilingual generation (Spanish first) as “planned.”
 None carry target release dates.
 Until those land, clinicians needing offline capture or audit‑grade integrations must rely on current browser‑only workflows.

-Limitations to weigh
+Autonotes Limitations to Weigh

 3. Thin ecosystem: Limited third‑party reviews, sub‑optimal support scores, and no mobile or offline option may give risk‑averse organizations pause.